 - Paragraph 7.67 talks about different adjustments required for different students with specific learning difficulty.

-Generally examples in the Technical Guidance seem to focus on what is reasonable in the individual case.
+Generally examples in the Technical Guidance for FHE seem to focus on what is reasonable in the individual case.

 Note that this EHRC Technical Guidance dates from 2014, after many of the Court of Appeal decisions above including Finnigan.